artdecocode/window-info/README.md

 import WindowInfo from 'window-info'
 ```

-### `constructor(`<br/>&nbsp;&nbsp;`delay?: number = 1000,`<br/>`): WindowInfo`
+### `WindowInfo` Stream

-Create a new readable stream.
-It's open in an object mode and its high watermark is set to 0 to prevent caching of window data when receiving streams haven't processed previous data.
+`WindowInfo` is a Readable stream open in object mode with high watermark set to 0 to prevent caching of window data when receiving streams haven't processed previous data.
 This ensures that the newer data is always as fresh as possible.
-The delays value ensures no data is written before the delay has passed since last write.
+The presence of the delay value ensures that no data is written before the delay has passed since last write.

+#### `constructor(`<br/>&nbsp;&nbsp;`delay?: number = 1000,`<br/>`): WindowInfo`

+Create a new stream.
+The `delay` argument controls how often to query data.

 ```javascript
 import { Transform } from 'stream'